danielkoek/Agents-for-net/src/samples/EmptyAgent/README.md

       > Storing sensitive values in appsettings is not recommend.
 Follow [AspNet Configuration](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-9.0) for best practices.

 1. Run `dev tunnels`.
 Please follow [Create and host a dev tunnel](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started?tabs=windows) and host the tunnel with anonymous user access command as shown below:
-   > NOTE: Go to your project directory and open the `./Properties/launchSettings.json` file.
-Check the port number and use that port number in the devtunnel command (instead of 3978).

    ```bash
    devtunnel host -p 3978 --allow-anonymous